Robert J. Lopez

 September 2014 to present

 Directs the Office of Communications and Public Affairs and the 15 employees who design web pages and produce a magazine, news articles, photos, videos, graphic designs, bookstore apparel and athletics uniforms.
+Started as director for communications and public affairs, the promoted to executive director and associate vice president in July 2019.
 Oversees the production of visual and text content for key web pages, including the homepage, as well as news releases, internal and external campus publications and social media content on Instagram, Twitter, Facebook and LinkedIn.
 Oversees hiring, procurement and budgetary issues for the office.
 Serves as the university media spokesman, providing interviews and planning news conferences.
-Works with the president and senior administrators on the President’s Leadership Team to develop policies and procedures and collaborates with government and private-sector partners on strategic initiatives.
+Works with the president and senior administrators on the President’s Cabinet to develop policies and procedures and collaborates with government and private-sector partners on strategic initiatives.

 Blogger/Editor for L.A.
 Now breaking-news blog and re-write reporter Los Angeles Times